AEW Collision lineup: Six-man tag match set for Saturday's TNT show - Pro Wrestling Dot Net

 -Sting, Darby Allin, and Adam Copleland vs. Lance Archer, Vincent, and Dutch

-Powell’s POV: Collision will be taped in Oakland, California at Oakland Arena on Friday.
+Powell’s POV: Collision will be taped on Friday in Oakland, California at Oakland Arena.
 The show will air Saturday on TNT at 7CT/8ET.
-I have another Saturday night conflict, so we will not have a live review.
-Don Murphy’s same night review will be available after the show.
+I have another Saturday night conflict, but my live reviews will return next week.
+Don Murphy’s same night review will be available after the show on Saturday.
 Will Pruett’s exclusive audio reviews are be available for Dot Net Members (including our Patreon patrons) on Saturday nights or Sunday mornings.

 Be the first to comment